casinca/LLM-quest/llm_quest/alignment/rlhf_grpo/README.md

       of the last real token for the first step.

-      *Possible solution*: Via the collator, we can keep track of the position of the last real tokens for each prompt and pass it to the generation function and slice with real positions.
+      *Possible solution*: Via the collator, we can keep track of the position of the last real tokens for each prompt and pass it to the generation function and slice with real positions. (*This is the current implementation*)

   In both cases, attention mask helps prevent the model from attending to padding tokens.